June 5–10, 2022

 - Part I, Introduction: Introduce yourself.
 Include your interests.
 Tell why you joined 4-H and about your 4-H Club experience.

 - Part II, Leadership Achievement: Your 4-H story should give evidence of leadership, growth in your 4-H project, degree of involvement, cooperation, honesty, responsibility, and good judgment.
-Also describe how 4-H helped you become a leader.
+Describe how 4-H helped you become a leader.

 - Part III, Service and Citizenship Achievement: Your 4-H story should give evidence of you helping others in the community.